Chip-L/passwordGenerator/README.md

 The password can include special characters.
 See this [list of password special characters](https://www.owasp.org/index.php/Password_special_characters) from the OWASP Foundation.

+This was fun.
+I think my solution might be a bit convoluted.
+Doing prompts and alerts for all of this gives a HORRIBLE user experience.
+I should do this with selectors from the pages.

 ## Table of Contents

 - [User Story](#user-story)